 Should You Eat Before Bed?

-Admit it, you’ve been guilty of sneaking into the kitchen in the middle of the night to get your favorite bedtime snack at least once.
-Although, if you’re here, it’s probably because you’ve been guilty of that multiple times, but don’t worry, we’re not judging, we’ve done it too.
+Admit it; you’ve been guilty of sneaking into the kitchen in the middle of the night to get your favorite bedtime snack at least once.
+Although, if you’re here, it’s probably because you’ve been guilty of that multiple times, don’t worry, we’re not judging; we’ve done it too.
 The question is, should you eat before bed, or should you quit cold turkey?
 Mmm, turkey…

 The truth is, there are good and bad results that come with eating right before bed, and it’s up to you to decide what works best for you.
 Lucky for you, we’ve put together a comprehensive list of everything that happens when you eat before bed to help you weigh your options.
 So look ahead to check out the good, the bad, and the truth about eating before bed.
 But know, nutritionists typically recommend you eat your last meal 3 to 4 hours before you go to bed.

 Don’t let the threat of weight gain worry you; there are benefits of eating before bed, you just need to be conscious of what exactly you’re eating.
 As long as you’re choosing healthy options, most people can reap the benefits of late-night snacking.

 Have you ever tried to fall asleep with a hungry stomach?
 If the growling noises don’t keep you up, the dissatisfied, empty feeling will.
 But, when done right, eating before going to bed helps keep you full, happy and satisfied, helping you fall asleep and stay asleep.
 Some experts say eating before bed enables you to stay asleep longer because you’re less likely to wake up due to hunger.